raunaqgupta/open-source-docs/vitess-operator/gcp-quickstart.md

           key: gcs_key.json
 ```

-Edit the values of 'spec.backup.locations.gcs.authSecret.name' and 'spec.backup.locations.gcs.authSecret.key' to reflect the values for the Kubernetes secret for your GCP service account with access to a GCS bucket.
+Edit the values of 'spec.backup.locations.gcs.bucket', 'spec.backup.locations.gcs.authSecret.name', and 'spec.backup.locations.gcs.authSecret.key' to reflect the values for your storage bucket and the Kubernetes secret for your GCP service account with access to a GCS bucket.

 ## Step 4.
 Apply the database configuration file to your cluster.